onefoursix/control-agent-k8s-deployment/README.md

 This project provides a quick and easy way to deploy a StreamSets [Control Agent](https://streamsets.com/blog/streamsets-control-hub-kubernetes/) on various Kubernetes clusters.

+There are separate deployment scripts for StreamSets DataOps Platform and StreamSets Control Hub v3.x

 There are three steps involved:

 - Init your environment for your specific k8s provider
 - Prepare the install script
-- Run the install script
+- Run the appropriate install script

-For all environments, you will need credentials for a Control Hub user with rights to create Provisioning Agents.
+For all environments, you will need credentials for a Control Hub user with Provisioning Operator Role.

 ### Prerequisites:
 - [jq](https://stedolan.github.io/jq/) must be installed on your local machine.